isaacfink21/biomehorizon/index.md

 - **thresh_abundance_override**: The same measurement as *thresh_abundance*, but if this higher threshold is reached, it overrides all other standards and the OTU is included.
 - **thresh_NA**: This sets the maximum allowed percentage of samples with missing data (NA) for this OTU.

-Looking at "otu_4252", 66/80 samples have >=1 sample read, giving it a "prevalence score" of ~80.3%.
-Out of the 66 samples with at least one read, the average proportion of total reads is ~.0053, giving it an "abundance score" of ~0.53%.
+Looking at "otu_4252", 65/81 samples have >=1 sample read, giving it a "prevalence score" of ~80.25%.
+Out of the 65 samples with at least one read, the average proportion of total reads is ~.0053, giving it an "abundance score" of ~0.53%.
 This meets the default standards of 80% prevalence and 0.5% abundance, so the OTU is included.

 ```
 library(dplyr)
 ## Retrieve samples from subject_1
 otusample_subj1 <- otusample %>%
-	select(otuid, (metadatasample %>% filter(subject=="subject_1"))$sample)
+	select(otuid, as.character((metadatasample %>% filter(subject=="subject_1"))$sample))

 ## Samples reads for otu_4252
 otusample_subj1 %>%